dtc-innovation/mind-the-gaps/_posts/2018-02-14-interview-phil-chan.md

 The [Quality of Life Survey][] does not have questions structured about neighbourhoods.

 The project would be more valuable with the _third sector_.
 Which is composed by _voluntary organisations_, like Voscur.
-It would a more useful too for engagement rather than policy change.
+It would a more useful tool for engagement rather than policy change.

 The Consultation Engagement Team is now separated from the Policy & Strategy Team.